This entry is trivia, which is cool and all, but not a trope. On a work, it goes on the Trivia tab.

 Reluctantly is putting it mildly.
 When the 1997 World Series ended up being played by two small-market teams (Florida and Cleveland), NBC's West Coast head Don Ohlmeyer publicly declared that he hoped it would end in a four-game sweep, since even a fifth game would mean pre-empting his precious "Must See TV" Thursday lineup.
 (He didn't get his wish; the Series went the full seven games.)

 In Australia, the Seven Network's screwing of the National Soccer League lead to the entire competition eventually collapsing in 2004.
 The channel bought the rights for a pay tv sports channel, but after they lost the rights to Aussie Rules Football, they shut down the pay tv channel, and never bothered airing the soccer in any regular fashion, and never live.
 A highlight package after midnight on Wednesdays was the best the coverage got at times.
+A network slogan at the time was parodied with the phrase "Nobody screws soccer like Seven."

 ONE HD's coverage of The National Basketball League games has fallen into this when it was announcing in October 2011 that all NBL games aired on One HD would be delayed which angered fans.
 One HD the following month announced that all NBL games would be delayed EVEN FURTHER to 1:00 AM-2:00 AM, Which pissed off more fans.
 NBL fans are now trying to boycott the channel.